Queensland facilities supporting the air defence sector include:

 RAAF Base Amberley

-Located 40 kilometres south-west of Brisbane, Amberley is the Australian Defence Force's largest base and employs over 5000 people.
+Located 40 kilometres south-west of Brisbane, Amberley is the Australian Defence Force's largest base and employs more than 6500 people.
 Its primary role is to home-base and provide full operational and maintenance support for the precision strike element of the Air Combat Group, the Royal Australian Air Force's (RAAF) F/A-18F Super Hornet aircraft.
-RAAF Base Amberley also supports elements of the strategic lift capability for the Australian military with the introduction of the KC-30A Multi-Role Tanker Transport (MRTT), C-17 Globemaster III heavy lift aircraft and proposed C-27J Spartan battlefield airlifters.
+RAAF Base Amberley also supports elements of the strategic lift capability for the Australian military with the introduction of the KC-30A Multi-Role Tanker Transport (MRTT), C-17 Globemaster III heavy lift aircraft and C-27J Spartan battlefield airlifters.

 RAAF Base Townsville